AHASR96/About-Me/README.md

 - Circuit construction and testing
 - Circuit analysis
 - Electronic simulation using NI Multisim
+- Fundamental electrical and electronic principles
 - Hardware–software interaction
-- Fundamental electrical and electronic principles
+- Developing an understanding of embedded systems

-I am continuing to develop my knowledge of embedded systems and the relationship between software, electronics and physical hardware.
+I am continuing to strengthen my knowledge of electronics, embedded computing and the relationship between software, circuits and physical hardware.

 ---